Apparently a strong-willed spectral house manager hasn’t retired just yet.

 When a building is restored, it can draw entities back into this world, who loved the place while alive.

-Staff and security caretakers have reported seeing dark shadow people moving around the house, going about their business.
+Staff and security caretakers have reported seeing shadow people moving around the house, going about their business.

 Possible candidates for the hauntings/visitations